 Materials are defined in the COMSOL "Materials" node for each material "function" indicated in the "preset" cuff configuration file (i.e., cuff "insulator", contact "conductor", contact "recess", and cuff "fill") and nerve domain (i.e., endoneurium, perineurium).
 Material properties for each function are assigned in Model's "conductivities" JSON Object by either referencing materials in the default materials library (config/system/materials.json) by name, or with explicit definitions of a materials name and conductivity as a JSON Object (Material Parameters).
-See [link](link to ModelWrapper.addMaterialDefinitions()) for code one how this happens.
+See Add Material Definitions for code one how this happens.